Quickstart: Use Azure Cache for Redis in .NET Core

 }

-You can store and retrieve cache items by using the StringSetAsync and StringGetAsync methods.
+Cache items can be stored and retrieved by using the StringSetAsync and StringGetAsync methods.

 Work with .NET objects in the cache

-The Redis server stores most data in string format.
-The strings can contain many types of data, including serialized binary data.
-You can use serialized binary data when you store .NET objects in the cache.
+The Redis server stores most data as strings, but these strings can contain many types of data, including serialized binary data, which can be used when storing .NET objects in the cache.

-The .NET object serialization is the responsibility of the application developer.
-The object serialization gives the developer flexibility in their choice of the serializer.
+This .NET object serialization is the responsibility of the application developer, and gives the developer flexibility in the choice of the serializer.

 The following Employee class was defined in Program.cs so that the sample could also show how to get and set a serialized object: